Learning To Guide Human Decision Makers With Vision-Language Models: Empirical Analysis

-\paragraph{The decision-making task.} Our study focuses on a critical step of the medical decision process: making the right diagnosis\footnote{While strictly speaking medical diagnosis is not a decision making task, an incorrect diagnosis inevitably leads to poor decisions.}.
-The task consists in diagnosing pathologies (see \cref{tab:results-q2} for the list of $14$ possible pathologies) from X-ray images.
-In our experiments, we pre-train a \RTWOGEN VLM to predict \textit{findings} from images, and then fine-tune it with \method to automatically generate higher-quality guidance for a human decision maker.
-Given that the \textit{impression} is the opinion that the expert forms about potential pathologies visible in the image, \textit{we fine-tune our VLM to produce textual guidance that -- once interpreted by a human expert -- leads to the same diagnosis entailed by the impression}.
+\textbf{Decision-making task}.
+Our real-world experiment focuses on a critical step of the medical decision process: making the right diagnosis.
+The task is to diagnose $14$ different pathologies (see \cref{tab:results-q2} for the full list) from X-ray images.
+In our experiments, we pre-train the \RTWOGEN and \RTWOGENCNM VLMs to predict \textit{findings} from images, and then fine-tune them with \method to improve their generated guidance.
+Given that the \textit{impression} is the opinion that the expert forms about potential pathologies visible in the image, \textit{we fine-tune our VLMs to produce textual guidance that -- once interpreted by a human expert -- leads to the same diagnosis entailed by the impression}.